lingjunliu/centaur/llm/prompt.md

     - Run the api and get the output
     - If cpu is set to false, convert the output to its cpu version (e.g. if not cpu: result = result.cpu())
     - Return a dictionary containing the results in numpy version (e.g. return { 'result': result.numpy() })
-- Write a driver function named "tensorflow_version".
+- Write a driver function named "tensorflow_version", inside which you will add `import tensorflow as tf` and `tf.config.experimental.enable_op_determinism()` to ensure determinism.
 This function will perform the same things as "torch_version" but using tensorflow equivalents.
 If no direct equivalent exists for the torch version of the api, make additional calculations to mimic the results of the torch version using tensorflow.
 Do not typecast any inputs, keep dtypes of passed parameters intact.
 Convert the output to its numpy version before returning the dictionary, do not use numpy or scipy apis to reproduce results of pytorch.
 - Write a main function that will create one example input dictionary, pass it to the two driver functions and assert that the outputs are equal with an atol = 0.01.
 Print "Success" at the end of the main function.

 Here is an example: